 Madball.
 I met [Freddie] Madball when he was like 16 years old; he was playin’ basketball at Thompkins Square Park.
 We started hanging out.
 His older brother is Roger Miret from Agnostic Front.
 I was actually supposed to play bass for [Madball].
 So then we all started to hang out on the Lower East Side—in the bars.
 We were young, but the people knew us.

 Yeah.
 We had an EP drop in ’95 called Train Yard Blues [Equal Vision]; we dropped an album, Mentally Vexed [Another Planet/Profile], in 1996.
 We started touring.
 By ’98 we’d been all over the world, but we wound up breaking up that year.
 And it wasn’t like we were a DMS band or anything.
-Crown of Thorns was pretty much a rock n’ roll band.
-Skarhead, my band after Crown of Thorns, was a DMS band.
+Crown of Thornz was pretty much a rock n’ roll band.
+Skarhead, my band after Crown of Thornz, was a DMS band.
 Shit, our first EP’s titled Drugs, Money, Sex [Another Planet/Profile].
 Skarhead was ignorant thugcore.
 Straight up.
 We were the first of the “thugcore” bands.
 So many of these kids try to do that shit now.

 CROWN OF THORNZ “JUGGERNAUT”

 I’m not gonna say names, man, hurt peoples feelings like that.

 C’mon, man.
 If you pioneered it, why not?

 “Nah, we just did the right thing.
 We were the first ones to talk about what we talk about.
 Instead of talkin’ about the typical hardcore, ‘You stabbed me in the back/I thought you were my friend’ shit, we talked about life.” – Lord Ezec